louisamand/instant_quoting_freight_websites_australia/README.md

-# Getting the rates of instant quoting freight websites in Australia
+# Getting the rates of Australian instant quoting websites for palletised freight

 Use the all_scraper.py script.
 Just run it.